Narrowing the discovery space of the cosmological 21-cm signal using multi-wavelength constraints: Results

 To illustrate the results further, we plot the posterior distribution of $T_\text{K}$ at $z=6,8,10$ and $z=15$ in Figure~\ref{fig:TK_TS_distributions} (top row), clearly showing the contribution of the CXB data in constraining high $T_\text{K}$\footnote{Note that the since CXB and UVLF data are combined in the analysis here, there is \textit{some} heating even with the lowest $f_\text{X}$ due to guaranteed star-formation.
 It is only when there is very low SFE (or equivalently SFR, which UVLFs disfavour) combined with weak heating that the adiabatic prior limit is recovered.}.

 \item \textbf{Radio background temperature at rest-frame 21-cm wavelength}, $T_\text{rad}(\nu_{21})$ (first row, right panel of Figure~\ref{fig:derived_constraints}): The radio background temperature, as sourced by the CMB and radio galaxies in our model, is determined by the emission efficiency $f_\text{r}$.
-The joint analysis favours $f_\text{r} \lesssim 16.9\,(243.7)$ at 68\% (95\%) C.I., with contributions from UVLF + CRB and HERA data.
-Hence, we infer upper limits of $T_\text{rad} \lesssim \SI{47}{K}, \SI{51}{K}, \SI{67}{K}$ and $\SI{101}{K}$ at $z=15, 10, 8$ and $z=6$ respectively at 95\% C.I., as shown in Table~\ref{tab:TK_TS_constraints}.
+The joint analysis favours $f_\text{r} \lesssim 16.9\,(243.7)$ at 68\% (95\%) CI, with contributions from UVLF + CRB and HERA data.
+Hence, we infer upper limits of $T_\text{rad} \lesssim \SI{47}{K}, \SI{51}{K}, \SI{67}{K}$ and $\SI{101}{K}$ at $z=15, 10, 8$ and $z=6$ respectively at 95\% CI, as shown in Table~\ref{tab:TK_TS_constraints}.

 \item \textbf{21-cm spin temperature}, $T_\text{S}$ (second row of Figure~\ref{fig:derived_constraints}): Once star-forming galaxies become abundant in the Universe (as informed by HST and JWST), the 21-cm spin temperature $T_\text{S}$ couples to the matter temperature $T_\text{K}$ via Ly$\alpha$ radiation from galaxies (see discussion on $x_\alpha$ constraints later).
 The constraints from the joint analysis are tabulated in Table~\ref{tab:TK_TS_constraints} and also shown in the second row of Figure~\ref{fig:TK_TS_distributions}.
 The conclusions are similar to that of $T_\text{K}$, and although the $T_\text{S}$ constraints are useful in their own regard, we observe the 21-cm signal in contrast to the radio background.
 Thus the most informative quantity is the ratio of the spin temperature to the radio background temperature $T_\text{S}/T_\text{rad}$, as shown in the second row, right panel of Figure~\ref{fig:derived_constraints}.
 The joint analysis gives us a striking result.
 With efficient coupling and a weakly heated IGM at $z\lesssim15$, there is definitive contrast between $T_S$ and $T_\text{rad}$ as evidenced by the $T_\text{S}/T_\text{rad} \lesssim 1$ at $z \approx 12.5$.
 This has important implications for the 21-cm signal and its detectability, and we discuss this in detail in Section~\ref{sec:21cm_signal_constraints}.
 At lower redshifts, $z\lesssim10.5$, we infer a similar $T_\text{S}/T_\text{rad}$ to HERA+23 \citep[][although we allow for lower values on account of weaker heating]{2023ApJ...945..124H}.